Turtles at the Bottom 🐢

 and

 The last thing I’ll note about heat is that \(C\) is defined for a given phase–solid, liquid or gas.
-If a phase transition occurs during heating then the heat energy goes to break chemical bonds and temperature stays constant.
+If a phase transition occurs then heat energy goes into breaking chemical bonds while temperature stays constant.

 Path Dependence